stone-lang/stone/docs/specs/Expressions.md

 #= Number.Integer(24)
 ~~~

+Note that when an operator is repeated, the expression is treated as a single operation.
+The operator receives all the operands in a single "call".

-However, operators may *not* be mixed, without using parentheses.
+Operators may *not* be mixed, without using parentheses.
 Most programming languages have operator precedence rules; Stone does not.
 Operator precedence adds complexity to a language, without much value.
 Most importantly, operator precedence adds complexity to what you have to learn about a language.